-The school should review any school policy that relates to disclosure of relationship abuse.
-The procedures within these policies should be developed and communicated to all staff, as students may disclose to any staff member.
+The school should review any school policy that relates to disclosure of relationship abuse and progress through BOT for endorsement (if necessary).

+The procedures within these policies should be developed and communicated to all staff, as students may disclose to any staff member, not just the ones facilitating Loves-Me-Not.

 Specific advice is available from Relationship Education Programmes: Guide for Schools.
-Example of procedures are provided on page 24.
+Example of procedures are provided on page 26.